YohannLeFaou/impact-churn-health-insurance/README.md

 - code for the article
-- the package [sword](https://github.com/YohannLeFaou/sword) is called for the computations
+- the R package [sword](https://github.com/YohannLeFaou/sword) is called for the computations
-- only the code for the simulated data experiments is provided